How to Choose an Accountant for Your IT Company in the UAE (2026 Guide)

 4. They Must Offer Fixed, Transparent Pricing

 IT founders are used to subscription pricing — predictable, monthly, no surprises.
 Your accountant should work the same way.
 Avoid firms that charge by the hour for routine compliance work.
-Fixed monthly pricing means you always know what you are paying and there are no surprise invoices at year end.
+Fixed monthly pricing means you always know what you are paying.

 5. They Must Be Responsive and Tech-Friendly